-rise to standing or traveling spatial periodicities of chemical concentration (Epstein 1991; Boissonade et al. 1994; Muratov 1997).
+The kinetic properties that give rise to a chemical oscillation (what mathematicians refer to as a "limit cycle"), can also, when one or more of the components is diffusible, give rise to standing or travelling spatial periodicities of chemical concentration (Epstein, 1991; Boissonade et al., 1994; Muratov, 1997).
 This transition occurs under particular ratios of reaction and diffusion coefficients.
-An important requirement of both these kinetic schemes is the presence of a direct or indirect positive autoregulatory circuit, a condition satisfied in Drosophila by both eve (Harding et al. 1989) and ftz (Schier and Gehring 1993).
-This was the basis of our proposal, that the short/intermediate germ-band-long germ-band transition can be explained by the consequences of allowing a molecular clock operating in a cellular system to come to operate in a syncytium (Newman 1993).
-And, indeed, the genetic network model described earlier and in the accompanying article has been used to show that many networks exhibiting temporally oscillatory patterns when confined to a single cellular cytoplasm can produce stripe patterns when they are allowed to function in a synctium (e.g., Fig. 3).
+An important requirement of both these kinetic schemes is the presence of a direct or indirect positive autoregulatory circuit, a condition satisfied in Drosophila by both eve (Harding et al., 1989) and ftz (Schier and Gehring, 1993).
+This was the basis of our proposal that the short/intermediate germ-band-long germ-band transition can be explained by the consequences of allowing a molecular clock operating in a cellular system to come to operate in a syncytium (Newman, 1993).
+And indeed, the genetic network model described in the accompanying paper and earlier (Salazar-Ciudad et al., 2000) has been used to show that many networks exhibiting temporally oscillatory patterns when confined to a single cellular cytoplasm can produce stripe patterns when they are allowed to function in a synctium (e.g., Fig. 3).

 This hypothesis is especially useful in resolving the apparent paradoxes in insect segmentation outlined above.
-Thus, in this model, the transition from short/intermediate germ-band to long germ-band insects does not require many intermediate steps of implausible adaptability.
-Instead, the transition between one mode and another requires few mutational steps (or none, depending on the network considered).
+Thus, in this model the transition from short/intermediate germband to long germ-band insects does not require many intermediate steps of implausible adaptability.
+Instead the transition between one mode and another requires few mutational steps (or none, depending on the network considered).
 Also readily explained by this hypothesis is the presence of different modes of segmentation in species of the same order.
 The recurrent appearance of long germ-band segmentation in many independent lineages is a consequence, under this hypothesis, of this kind of transition being a generic variational property of the networks involved in short/intermediate germ-band segmentation.
-Because the emergent genetic networks hypothesized to underlie segmentation can readily generate different numbers of segments with small changes in dynamical parameters, the presence of different numbers of segments in related lineages is also readily accounted for.
+Because the emergent genetic networks hypothesized to underlie segmentation can readily generate different numbers of segments in related lineages is also readily accounted for.
 Finally, the presence of both mechanisms in a single embryo is also easily explained from this perspective.